Last Updated on July 17, 2022

-Effects of Discrimination
+The Effects of Discrimination

 Discriminatory statements are always unambiguous.
 Saying that if a condition is satisfied something shall happen does not provide as much information as the statement that if a condition is not satisfied the thing shall not happen.
-In the first case there are always possible open issues about what are all the other necessary conditions for the thing to happen.
+In the first case, there are always possible open issues about what are all the other necessary conditions for the thing to happen.
 As the switch/bulb example clearly shows “throwing the switch is definitely not a sufficient condition for the bulb to light” (there are other necessary conditions that need to be fulfilled) but “not throwing the switch is a sufficient condition for the bulb not to light” (in this case all other conditions are irrelevant).

 Today all (even negative) predictions are considered futile.
-The prevailing attitude is that if everything is driven by chaos and thus unpredictable, the best (or only) thing we can do is perform the experiment and see what happens.
+The prevailing attitude is that if everything is driven by chaos and thus unpredictable, the best (or only) thing we can do is perform the experiment with no expectations and see what happens.
 So we now have “edge organizations” with a “just do it” attitude, with no place for any, not only strategic, planning, no risk/opportunity management, no end vision of what (or not) the future may bring us or where are we heading.
 All of that is part of an ancient “command and control” attitude and the best thing is to let it be forgotten.